The motives behind the plot

 Understanding of one's own feelings = understanding of others

-After understanding for his own reaction, he was no longer trapped in it.
+This, the manager said, is the old fear of a three-year-old's arguments and conflicts.
+And now comes the surprising thing: After understanding his own reaction, he was no longer trapped in it.

 The realization: He does not mean me